 EDX physicians receive training during residency and/or in special EDX fellowships after residency devoted to the performance of these studies and their interpretation.
 Knowledge of EDX medicine is necessary to pass the board examinations given by the American Board of Physical Medicine and Rehabilitation and the American Board of Psychiatry and Neurology.
-Further certification is offered by the American Board of Electrodiagnostic Medicine (ABEM) In addition, the American Board of Psychiatry and Neurology (ABPN) offer certification in clinical neurophysiology and American Board of Physical Medicine and Rehabilitation (ABPMR), along with the ABPN, offers certification in neuromuscular medicine.
-The ABEM focuses exclusively on EDX testing while the other certifications include EDX testing as a component of the overall examination.
+In addition, there are two examinations specifically emphasizing EDX medicine that are available to physicians who are qualified by training and experience: The American Board of Electrodiagnostic Medicine examination and the American Board of Psychiatry and Neurology's subspecialty certification in Clinical Neurophysiology examination.

-For these reasons, it is AANEM's position that the only person who can responsibly determine the appropriate tests to investigate a particular patient's clinical symptoms is the physician performing the EDX evaluation.
+For these reasons, the AANEM has traditionally held the position that the only person who can responsibly determine the appropriate tests to investigate a particular patient's clinical symptoms is the physician performing the EDX evaluation.
 The AANEM recognizes, however, that there is potential for overuse of some EDX procedures by individual providers and that judgments and decisions must be made regarding reimbursement policies for EDX testing.
 The approach of establishing limits on the number of procedures reimbursed per diagnostic category is fraught with difficulty.

 A large number of limits are needed since there are many diagnostic categories.
 There is little relevant scientific literature on such limits; therefore, alternative approaches are preferable.
-For example, the peer-review mechanism can be triggered when patterns of EDX test utilization significantly and consistently exceed norms (for example, utilization of EDX testing above the 90% level).
+For example, the peer-review mechanism can be triggered when patterns of EDX test utilization significantly and consistently exceed regional norms (for example, utilization of EDX testing above the 90% level).